 All of our solid hardwood furniture is built locally by Amish craftsmen in Shipshewana and the surrounding areas.
 We use small Amish workshops that are able to specialize in different types of furniture – ensuring that you get quality pieces every time.

-Hardwood Furniture - 14-22 weeks (varies by builder, and can often be several weeks longer) plus delivery* Outdoor Furniture - 14-20 weeks plus delivery* Smith Brothers Furniture – 20-22 weeks plus delivery* * Each piece of furniture is handmade for you with your choice of wood and stain color, and not mass produced in advance.
+Hardwood Furniture - 16-24 weeks (varies by builder, and in a few cases can be up to 32 weeks) plus delivery* Outdoor Furniture - 16-22 weeks plus delivery* Smith Brothers Furniture – 20-22 weeks plus delivery* * Each piece of furniture is handmade for you with your choice of wood and stain color, and not mass produced in advance.
 Because of the individual production and our personal attention to quality and detail, our lead time depends on several factors and is calculated from the time the order is placed.
 There are certain times of the year that lead times may be longer because of increased volume, and holiday shutdowns.
 Please allow 2-3 weeks after completion for deliveries within our region and 3-4 weeks after completion for deliveries outside of our region.
 For customized furniture, please allow an additional 2-4 weeks.
 Please note that all lead times are approximate, and not guaranteed.
 Lead time estimates are based on our previous experience with our builders.

 Current lead times have been extended due to the increased demand for locally made furniture.
 We are unable to check status on your order unless it has gone past your estimated lead time.
 For any lead time inquiries we ask you email our sales team so we can provide the most efficient service for you at email@example.com.